-In the beginning, the Orbi system completely ignored the mesh technology and decided to use a router + extender approach, so, the satellite units could only communicate with the main router unit (which is the only device that can be connected to the modem).
-Afterwards, Netgear included inter-node communication (daisy-chaining), but still, only the router node could connect to the modem (so, it’s still quite far from a true WiFi mesh system) and, more recently, the Orbi system also added the possibility of using the Ethernet backhaul if the dedicated band was not enough.
-Since both of these features require a significant architectural change, it is a chance that this is the reason why some firmware updates seem to need more time ‘to settle’.
+In the beginning, the Orbi system decided to ignore the mesh technology and went with the router + extender approach, so, the satellite units could only communicate with the main router unit.
+Afterwards, Netgear included inter-node communication (daisy-chaining), but still, only the router node could connect to the modem (so, it’s still doesn’t function in the same manner as some other WiFi mesh systems) and, more recently, the Orbi system also added the possibility of using the Ethernet backhaul if the band dedicated for the backhaul traffic was not enough.
+Since both of these features require a significant architectural change, there is a chance that this was the reason why some firmware updates needed more time ‘to settle’.

-Unlike the Netgear Orbi, the Google WiFi has been stable from the beginning and, perhaps the only significant updates were the added support for IPv6 and the Site Blocking feature.
-Furthermore, the Google WiFi went over the router + extender set up (which the Netgear Orbi seems to favour) and implemented the mesh technology which proved to be of great help into increasing the performance of a tri-node network.
+Unlike the Netgear Orbi, the Google WiFi has been stable from the beginning and, perhaps the only significant updates were the added support for IPv6 and the Site Blocking feature, well, until a firmware update from two years ago made the port forwarding unusable – a couple of months later this problem was fixed, but it goes to show that it can happen to any WiFi system (and even to a giant as Google).
+The Google WiFi went over the router + extender set up and implemented a proprietary form of the mesh technology.
 Among its advantages, it’s worth mentioning the self-optimizing propriety, which means that the network finds the best route for your data by taking into consideration the number of nodes, the connected clients, each router’s signal strength, the used channels, the least crowded radio band and more.

 Other important properties of a mesh network is the self-forming and the self-healing abilities, the former detecting any new added node and using it to create new paths for the data, while the latter scans the network for any offline node and immediately checks the nearby Google WiFi units to see which is the least crowded and which has the strongest signal in order to create a reliable path for the data to reach its destination (so the user won’t experience any downtime).

 But, while the decision to use the mesh technology in a home environment was a great decision in order to create a more cohesive network, a dual-band WiFi system will have a harder time handling the client connection along with the backhaul traffic.
-To improve a more crowded network, Google has implemented the Ethernet backhaul feature, so, if you have some cables already installed in your home or aren’t afraid to run some new wires, then it can offer a significant degree of relief to your network.
+To improve a more crowded network, Google has implemented the Ethernet backhaul feature, so, if you have some cables already installed in your home or aren’t afraid to run some new wires, then it can offer a significant degree of relief to your network and gain more bandwidth.

-Netgear has taken all the best steps into ensuring that the backhaul traffic won’t be a problem for their Orbi system: first, it uses one of the three 5GHz radio bands (the better performing one) specifically for the backhaul (the clients cannot connect to it) which has translated into a great wireless speed from the satellite (almost the same as with the main Orbi router) and secondly, Netgear decided to take advantage of the Ethernet backhaul, thus allowing its users to also gain a degree of relief in case their network gets overcrowded.
+Netgear has taken all the best steps into ensuring that the backhaul traffic via WiFi won’t be a problem for their Orbi system by relying on one of the three 5GHz radio bands (the better performing one) specifically for the backhaul (the clients cannot connect to it) and indeed, this has translated into a higher throughput from the satellite (almost the same as with the main Orbi router); later, Netgear decided to take advantage of the Ethernet backhaul, thus allowing its users to also gain a degree of relief in case their network gets overcrowded.

-Note: It’s worth discussing the fact that Orbi has just recently added the Ethernet backhaul and with the previous firmware version, this new feature could destabilize the entire system.
+It’s worth discussing the fact that Orbi has just recently added the Ethernet backhaul and with the previous firmware version, this new feature could destabilize the entire system.
 To regain the stability, Netgear has rolled the firmware back to v18.104.22.168 and more than a month ago has started to roll out a beta version of a new firmware which promised to fix all the present issues (which included some problems with Circle with Disney).
 I noticed that very recently Netgear has made that beta version official (the v22.214.171.124) and users can now download it to their systems in order for these new features to work properly (so far, the new update seems to have fixed the previous issues, but only time will tell).
-Be aware that you may need to perform a hard reset on both the Orbi router and satellite units, but it is not necessary if you don’t experience any problems after installing the new firmware version.
+When Orbi had implemented the Ethernet backhaul feature, it did destabilize the system, but a few firmware updates later, the issues seem to be solved.
+Be aware that when you upgrade to a new firmware, you may need to perform a hard reset on both the Orbi router and satellite units, but it is not necessary if you don’t experience any problems after installing the new software.